jaredsmurray/bcf/README.md

 x <- matrix(rnorm(n*p), nrow=n)

-# create targeted selection, whereby a unit's likelihood of joining the intervention (pi) is related to its expected outcome (mu)
+# create targeted selection, whereby a unit's likelihood of joining the intervention
+# (pi) is related to its expected outcome (mu)
 q <- -1*(x[,1]>(x[,2])) + 1*(x[,1]<(x[,2])) -0.1

 # generate treatment variable
 pi <- pnorm(q)
 z <- rbinom(n,1,pi)

-# tau is the true treatment effect.
-It varies across units as a function of
+# tau is the true treatment effect, which varies across units as a function of
 # X3, the effect moderator
 tau <-  1/(1 + exp(-x[,3]))